jacklly/CP3406/!Assignment 1 - Utility App/README.md

 ## Composables

 ### UtilityApp()
+- Nests variables to be passed between Viewmodels
 - Contains the screen layout using a Scaffold
 - Toggles content between Utility and Settings

 ### HomeScreen.kt / HomeScreen()
+- Provides 'at a glance' weather information
+- Calls a weather API for data
-- Displays a the homescreen and relevant info
+- Displays multiple Cards that hold said data in a clear manner

 ### SettingScreen.kt / SettingsScreen()
-- Holder for user preferences or configuration
+- Holder for user preference on city
+- Allows for choice between multiple Queensland locations
 - Changes behaviour of app

 ---